MobinNesari81/Deep-Learning-Course-Projects/Auto Encoders/README.md

 ## 📬 Contact

-For questions or suggestions, reach out via the Issues section of the repository or contact [Your Email].
+For questions or suggestions, reach out via the Issues section of the repository or contact <mobinnesari81@gmail.com>.

 Happy learning with Autoencoders! ✨